pac4j/spring-security-pac4j/README.md

     </bean>

 Notice you have one additional element for Spring Security:
-- the provider: `ClientAuthenticationProvider` with uses by default the `CopyRolesUserDetailsService` user details service to set the roles from the ones in the user profile (granted via by any `AuthorizationGenerator` attached to the client used).
+- the provider: `ClientAuthenticationProvider` with uses by default the `CopyRolesUserDetailsService` user details service to set the roles from the ones in the user profile (granted by any `AuthorizationGenerator` attached to the client used).

 ### Protect an url